 The candelabras are part of a 4,000 piece Grand Service.
-The service is made of silver gilt~ solid silver covered with a thin layer of gold.
+The service is made of silver gilt which is solid silver covered with a thin layer of gold.
 It includes 288 dinner plates, 140 dishes, and a staggering inventory of knives, forks, spoons, marrow scoops, ice spades and any other piece of cutlery one could think of.

 The man responsible for the creation of such an elaborate table setting is none other than King George IV.
 He was a monarch famous for his lavish tastes and even more excessive spending habits.
 The King took the first delivery of the Grand service, created by the royal goldsmiths, Rundell, Bridge and Rundell, in 1811, while he was still Prince of Wales.
 The original cost was £60,000 (more than £3million in today’s money).

-The gold plates are now used just as a charger or place holder.
+The gold plates used serve as a charger or placeholder.
 The Queen has her own official china which bears the mark E II R (Elizabeth Regina the Second) Regina is the Latin word for Queen.
-The plates below are from Queen Victoria’s reign.
-(See the V R?)

 There are six glasses used at each place setting.
-They include a glass for red wine, white wine, port, water, a champagne glass for the toast, as well as a champagne glass for the pudding (dessert).
-Each glass is inspected and as you can see, bears the monarch’s cipher.
+They include a glass used for red wine, white wine, port, water, a champagne glass for the toast, as well as a champagne glass for the pudding (dessert).
+Each glass bears the monarch’s cipher.

-A booklet accompanies each setting.
-It describes the menu, which can include up to 10 courses, and is written in French.
+A booklet accompanies each place setting.
+It describes the menu as well as other details such as the music.
+Dinner can include up to 10 courses.

 So what will be served at the wedding breakfast?
 That, like many other elements of the wedding, is a closely guarded secret.
-At the reception of Prince William’s parents the menu included strawberries and cream, brill in lobster sauce, and supreme de voilaille Princess de Galles ~ which is chicken breast stuffed with lamb mousse.
+At the reception of Prince Harry’s parents, the menu included strawberries and cream, brill in lobster sauce, and supreme de volaille Princess de Galles, chicken breast stuffed with lamb mousse.

 May your own home be your castle,